-Today in science: A spacecraft obliterated a sundog | EarthSky.org
+EarthSky | Sundog obliterated by a rocket 13 years ago

-On February 11, 2010, as NASA’s Solar Dynamics Observatory (SDO) was launched into space, its path took it directly through an atmospheric optical phenomenon known as a sundog.
-In the video above, you can hear observers gasp in surprise when the rainbow-hued sundog disappears as the spacecraft passes through that part of the atmosphere.
-It was an auspicious beginning for a spacecraft that has aided in our understanding of our local star.
+On February 11, 2010, as NASA’s Solar Dynamics Observatory (SDO) launched into space, its path took it directly through an atmospheric optical phenomenon known as a sundog.
+And in the video above, you can hear observers gasp in surprise when the rainbow-hued sundog disappears as the spacecraft passes through that part of the atmosphere.
+Indeed, it was an auspicious beginning for a spacecraft that has aided in our understanding of our local star.
 And the launch also brought to light a new form of ice halo and taught those who love and study sky optics new insights into how shock waves interact with clouds.

-The 2021 lunar calendars are here.
+The 2023 lunar calendars are on sale.
 Order yours before they’re gone!

 A sundog is a bright rainbow-colored spot in the sky, formed by refraction of sunlight through plate-shaped ice crystals drifting down from the sky like leaves fluttering from trees.
 Les Cowley of the website Atmospheric Optics explained what’s happening in the video at a post at Science@NASA: